-• Selectors 2 through 4: Detection time length of PBX dial tone, required for starting dialing
+• Selectors 2 through 4: Detection time length of PABX dial tone, required for starting dialing (Not used.)

-Upon detection of the PBX dial tone for the time length set by these selectors, the machine starts dialing.
+Upon detection of the PABX dial tone for the time length set by these selectors, the machine starts dialing.

 These selectors are effective only when both selectors 6 and 7 are set to "1" (Detection).